NeirdaP/ayon-documentation/website/docs/addon_maya_admin.md

  **1. Make a template**

 Make your template.
-Add families and everything needed for your tasks.
+Add product types and everything needed for your tasks.
 Here is an example template for the modeling task using a placeholder to import a gauge.

 ![maya outliner](assets/maya/admin/workfile-outliner.png)